 See https://github.com/evaneykelen/mockdata for an example of a Ruby library which provides fake names of people, companies, and projects.
 There are similar libraries for C# and other languages.

-Running the test data script should generate actual database records:
+Running your test data script should generate actual database records:

 > ap User.first